f5devcentral/f5-101-lab-kubernetes/docs/getting-started/getting-started-kubernetes-networking.rst

 * `Romana <http://romana.io/>`_
 * `Weave net <https://www.weave.works/products/weave-net/>`_

-For this lab, we will use Weave net.
+For this lab, we will use Flannel.